matt-sd-watson/umiread/README.md

     from umiread import extract_from_folder
     umi_data = extract_from_folder("path/to/FASTQ folder/")

-The parser will collect the 10bp UMI at the beginning of each R1 sequence contained within the targeted FATSQ files.
+The parser will collect the 10bp UMI at the beginning of each R1 sequence contained within the targeted FASTQ files.
 Assigning the parsed sequences to an object such as umi_data will allow for the user to generate quality control metrics.

 __Collecting Quality Control Metrics & Sequencing Errors__